infinitysky/aws-opsworks-haproxyfailover/README.md

 # Requirements

 Supports Amazon linux on AWS OpsWorks with Chef 11.4 or 11.10.
-Support for Chef 12 is planned.
-See the #branch:chef-12

 As you have a haproxy layer already, you can use the haproxyfailover script to just extend/change the failover stuff.